stelzinga/MF/Management_Framework-Appendix.md

 Notes are any form of document capturing data for any topic or series of topics.
 The Management Framework is maintained within notes, and the conventions used have been formalised in this section.
 Understanding this section helps to better understand all other parts of the Management Framework but it is not a prerequisite as ultimately the conventions used are intuitive.
 ________________________________________
 ## Note Name Format
 Notes have names that they can be referred by.
 There are many manners to name name notes.
-The one used here in the Management Framework is the following:
+The one used here in the Management Framework is the following except for the the notes explaining the Management Framework itself:

 CAT: Des

 in which:
 CAT Note Category, all caps
 Des  Note Description

 Note that the colon is followed by a single space.
 Details of these items are found in the sections below.

-Examples: MGT: 99.Legend, PRD: Workout
+Examples: MGT: 01.Planning, PRD: Inventory

 This format has the advantage that the note is more structured, which in turn helps with grouping notes together.
 If a note is stored as a file, then a colon.is not allowed, in which case it should be replaced with a '_'.

+There are many alternatives of this.
+For example, the CAT could be split up in several formalised parts CT1-CT2 etc. The main point is that structuring notes is helpful and putting some thought in it is worthwhile.

+Below sections assume above simple principles.
+The reader will need to adjust to its won preferences.
 ________________________________________
 ## Note Category
 In the Management Framework, Note Categories are based on *Goals* applicable to a Venture, see [## Profile Overview].
-This means that Goals should be shortened to three character codes.
+This means in the MF that Goals are shortened to three character codes.
 The reason to use three characters is both practical (instead of making long note names , they remain short) and aesthetic (always three characters better shows the group categories and thus the entire note structure).
 Obviously, the reader can choose any length, but this MF uses three.
 ________________________________________
 ## Note Description
 The Note Description explains the *purpose* of the note.
 Ideally, it should be one word.
 If it is only possible to explain the purpose with several words then use '-' *hyphen* or '_' *underscore* to link them into one.
 In other words, there should not be any white space (space, tab).